south-bend-code-works/intro-to-web-dev/lessons/module2/live_session_1_instructor_template.md

   - Editing an existing property in an object

 3. Build from scratch the random card selector, going very slowly
+  - benefit of repeating coding in front of students
+    - hearing terminology and connecting it to code
   - Talk about random and round

 4. Provide time for the students to try out the super bonus mission on their own in groups